 6. Heyburn State Park

 Today, visitors can take in the scenic environment of the state park with a day visit or overnight stay at the campground.
 The park encompasses over 2,000 acres of water, including three lakes and the St. Joe River ambling on the eastern border.
-Boating and fishing for a variety of species are easily accessible at the park.
+These aquatic landscapes make boating and fishing for a variety of species easily accessible at the park.

 Address: 57 Chatcolet Lower Road, Plummer, Idaho